 On the beautiful Upper East Side of New York City lies Marymount Manhattan College.
 Students enjoy jogging, biking, and other outdoor recreational activities in Central Park, only four blocks from campus.
 Many shops, restaurants, museums, and art galleries are within walking distance of MMC.
 The city has everything you can imagine and is one of the most exciting places in the world in which to study and live.

-Type of school: Private, four-year, coeducational, nonsectarian college offering outstanding programs in the performing arts, creative media, and liberal arts and sciences
+Type of school: Private, four-year, coeducational, nonsectarian college offering outstanding programs in arts and sciences, business, communication and media arts, and performing arts

 Size of Campus: Two high-rise buildings, the Faculty Center, and residence halls in Midtown and the East Village of Manhattan